Game guides, the science of play, and stories behind traditional card games from 15+ countries. New posts every Tuesday.

 Read more โI discovered Euchre while researching North American card games for Cliko.
 An entire region's identity tied to one card game โ I had to build it.

-Read more โI found Schnapsen while researching European card games for Cliko.
+Read more โI found Schnapsen while researching European card games.
 The marriage mechanic โ a King-Queen pair for bonus points โ is the most elegant thing in any card game I've built.

 Read more โIf Briscola is Italy's strategic game, Scopa is its loud one.
 Fast rounds, table-slapping sweeps, and scoring rules that reward greed.